awsdocs/amazon-vpc-network-administrator-guide/doc_source/CustomerGateway-Windows.md

 1. Under **IPsec tunneling**, choose **Customize**\.
 Verify the following IPsec tunneling settings\.
    + **Use IPsec tunneling** is selected\.
    + **Local tunnel endpoint \(closest to Endpoint 1\)** contains the IP address of your server\.
-If your customer gateway is a Windows server instance, this is the instance's private IP address\.
+If your customer gateway device is a Windows server instance, this is the instance's private IP address\.
    + **Remote tunnel endpoint \(closest to Endpoint 2\)** contains the IP address of the virtual private gateway for this tunnel\.

 1. Double\-click the security rule for your second tunnel\.
 Repeat steps 4 to 7 for this tunnel\.